kilalo/kilalo/README.md

 # Hi there, welcome in my developer world 👋

-My name is Killian, I'm French 🇫🇷 and currently living in Mintreal 🇨🇦.
+My name is Killian, I'm French 🇫🇷 and currently living in Montreal 🇨🇦.
 I'm a FullStack developper 💻 and I really enjoy learning new languages and frameworks.

 ### Currently: